aaronfox/Personal-Website/README.md

 # See [aaronfox.me](http://www.aaronfox.me)

-I built this site using of NodeJS, ExpressJS, and (soon to be MongoDB and others)
+I built this site using NodeJS, ExpressJS, MongoDB, Bootstrap, and many other awesome things